KhronosGroup/OpenCL-TTL/c/samples/README.md

 At the edges of the input [-1,0] for example a zero value is augmented meaning that the input tensor the kernel receives is effectively bigger than the actual input tensor with the augmentation being zero values.

-The TTL_sample_runner.py based tests run through a random set of tensor and tile sizes, with and augmentation or 1 - providing a fairly broad-based testing.
+The TTL_sample_runner.py based tests run through a random set of tensor and tile sizes, with an augmentation of 1 - providing a fairly broad-based testing.

 The compute.h file which contains the calculations also contains a checker function.
 This checker function and a checker function in the ./TTL_sample_runner.py file validate the tiled calculations.